naninovel/docs/docs/guide/text-printers.md

 ## Fullscreen Printer

 Fullscreen printers present text inside windows with a static size.
-They take most of the screen size and are indented for presenting large amounts of text.
+They take most of the screen size and are indented for presenting large amounts of text, aka "NVL" mode.

 ![Fullscreen Printer](https://i.gyazo.com/c7861949717f9b600b664365af53abbc.png)

+Fullscreen printers won't reset text by default on each consequent print command; instead, use [`@resetText`](/api/#resettext) command to reset the contents of the printer when required.

 ## Wide Printer